metaplex-foundation/mpl-inscription/CONTRIBUTING.md

-# Contributing to Mpl Json
+# Contributing to Mpl Inscription

-This is a quick guide to help you contribute to Mpl Json.
+This is a quick guide to help you contribute to Mpl Inscription.

 ## Getting started